Free (mostly) tutorials & resources

 Daniel Gies Vimeo page | E. D. Films (has tutorial section, both free and paid) | YouTube page (make sure you check out his tutorials there on lighting).
 Daniel Gies has done some great work with After Effects and offers some detailed tutorials.

 David Legion offers a nice set of puppet tutorials.
 Although part of his puppet rig requires Mettle’s Free Form plugin and Mamo World’s Auto Lip Sync, you can still learn a lot from his tutorial series even if you don’t have those plugins.

 Animoplex tutorials: There is a set of expression tutorials by Parker Young on YouTube that will give you an excellent start with expressions.
 Very professionally done, and free.
 You can opt to pay for the course, which will give you more documentation, high definition videos, projects files, and extra tutorial content.
 The paid content is available here, and is set at name your own price.

 After Effects scripting help (direct link to that forum) at Creative Cow (describe in “General media production” above) is a good source of information.

-1I am not associated with lynda.com in any way, other than being an occasional customer, and receive no benefits from lynda.com if you decide to purchase a subscription.
+1I am not associated with lynda.com (now Linkedin Learning) in any way, other than being an occasional customer, and receive no benefits from lynda.com if you decide to purchase a subscription.